ademuri/laundry-monitor/README.md

 This is an Arduino sketch that sends an SMS when an appliance has finished running.
 It uses an analog current sensor.

+## Dashboard

+The code creates a web dashboard.
+You can use mDNS to easily access this dashboard.
+From any browser except on Android, navigate to [laundry-monitor.local/](http://laundry-monitor.local/) to see the sensor values, appliance states, and uptime.

 ## Current sensor

 I use [this Modern Devices